-- The ball of the foot is also very common site.
+- The ball of the foot is also a prevalent sight.

 Stone bruise on the heel:

-- As seen in the picture above, if you don’t have a lot of heel fat pad, you’re very susceptible to stone bruise.
+- As seen in the picture above, if you don’t have many heel fat pads, you’re very susceptible to stone bruises.

 - The older you are, the less heel fat pad you are going to have.